aws/amazon-neptune-for-graphql/README.md

 ### @alias
 This directive can be applied to GraphQL schema types or fields.
 It maps different names between the graph database and the GraphQL schema.
 The syntax is *@alias(property: your-name)*.
 In the example below *airport* is the graph database node label mapped to the *Airport* GraphQL type, and *desc* is the property of the graph database node mapped to the field *description*.
 See the [Air Routes Example](https://github.com/aws/amazon-neptune-for-graphql/blob/main/doc/routesExample.md).
-The GraphQL guidence is pascal case for types and camel case for fields.
+The GraphQL guidance is pascal case for types and camel case for fields.

 ```graphql
 type Airport @alias(property: "airport") {